All in the family.

 Like any good typeface, Mercury contains all the variations needed to articulate text.
 Since italics, boldface, and small capitals play very different editorial roles, Mercury’s peripheral styles have been conceived from the outset with these unique and specific functions in mind.

 Because they contain so many different kinds of complex information, newspapers need a cogent and expressive palette of typefaces to choose from.
 But because they’re produced with such expediency, they also demand manageable type families whose styles behave in predictable ways.
-Nine years in the making, the Mercury family is the product of H&FJ’s experiences working with hundreds of publications around the world.
+Nine years in the making, the Mercury family is the product of our experiences working with hundreds of publications around the world.

 Plays well with others